alexahn917/CreativeChecker/README.md

 1. Check Creative ZIP
 - Verifies that
---all 3 native image formats are contained
+-- all 3 native image formats are contained
---all required image formats are contained
+-- all required image formats are contained
---all image format is valid
+-- all image format is valid

 2. Check Creative Image(s)
 - Verifies that each image size format is acceptable.